BrandonPacewic/BrandonPacewic/README.md

 I love teaching and learning.
 I get excited about everything invloving software.

+As of July 13th 2022 I am a offical member of the Microsoft Student Learn Ambassador program.

 He / Him

 - Check out what I'm currently working on [here](https://github.com/users/BrandonPacewic/projects/5?add_cards_query=is%3Aopen).